1. What are the eligibility requirements for study abroad?

 4. Do I need to be fluent in a foreign language to study abroad?

 No, the vast majority of courses abroad will be taught in English.
+You are encouraged to study the local language at the beginning level during your term abroad.

 5. What courses can I take abroad?